rook/rook/Documentation/ceph-cluster-crd.md

   * In Openshift, to use a NetworkAttachmentDefinition (NAD) across namespaces, the NAD must be deployed in the `default` namespace.
 The NAD is then referenced with the namespace: `default/rook-public-nw`

 #### Known issues with multus
-When a CephFS/RBD volume is mounted in a Pod using cephcsi and then the CSI CephFS/RBD plugin is restarted or terminated (e.g. by restarting or deleting its DaemonSet), all operations on the volume become blocked, even after restarting the CSI pods.
-The only workaround is to restart the node where the cephcsi plugin pod was restarted.
+When a CephFS/RBD volume is mounted in a Pod using Ceph CSI and then the CSI CephFS/RBD plugin is restarted or terminated (e.g. by restarting or deleting its DaemonSet), all operations on the volume become blocked, even after restarting the CSI pods.
+The only workaround is to restart the node where the Ceph CSI plugin pod was restarted.
 This issue is tracked [here](https://github.com/rook/rook/issues/8085).

 #### IPFamily